 Solo Female Travel in Cork, Ireland

-Cork is a beautiful city in southern Ireland that is full of Irish history and culture.
+Cork is a beautiful city in southern Ireland that is full of Irish history and culture that should definitely be on your Irish Bucket List.
 Cork is probably most famous for the Blarney Castle, where visitors can not only explore the ancient castle grounds but can also kiss the Blarney Stone to receive the “gift of eloquence and persuasiveness.”

 The English Market is another popular tourist destination, where you can find fresh produce, seafood, and other tasty treats.
 If you’re interested in learning more about the history and culture of Cork, consider taking a tour of University College Cork (UCC).
 UCC is one of the oldest universities in Ireland and has a rich history and beautiful architecture.